braidn/Knowledge-Repo/RailsSessions.md

   * This leads to most cookies containing the "cart_id" for example over everything actually in the cart
 * ALL volatile data should be kept in the database

+###Best Practices

+* Storing info in sessions/on the client side are good for 2/3 step flows

 [1]: /RailsFlash
 [2]: /RailsResourceVsResources